Mount Sinai Health Systems: Amplifying Employee Voice Through Strategic Digital Communication

-Mount Sinai Health System is one of the largest integrated healthcare delivery systems in the United States, with 8 hospitals, 400 ambulatory locations across New York and Florida, and 50,000 employees.
+Mount Sinai Health Systems is one of the largest integrated healthcare delivery systems in the United States, with 8 hospitals, 400 ambulatory locations across New York and Florida, and 50,000 employees.
 The organization includes nursing staff, physicians, administrative professionals, and support personnel working across a complex multi-site healthcare environment.

 Mount Sinai sought to transform how it engaged its dispersed workforce—particularly deskless employees—through a unified digital communications platform that could serve as a single source of truth while amplifying employee voice during periods of organizational change.